Overview

 Trail History

 The Allegheny Valley Railroad began laying tracks in 1853, and by 1870 the railroad ran between Pittsburgh and Oil City.
 Absorbed by the Pennsylvania Railroad in 1900, the corridor went through several ownership changes until the Allegheny Valley Land Trust acquired it in 1992 for a trail.
-Court challenges delayed construction of some trail sections, resulting in today’s mix of surfaces, which include asphalt and crushed stone.
+Court challenges delayed the construction of some trail sections, resulting in today’s mix of surfaces, which include asphalt and crushed stone.

 Parking is available at: